-Table 180: Spectrum API: extra DMA comman ds (ABA and Timestamp) --- ------------------------
+Table 202: Spectrum API: extra DMA comman nds (ABA and Timestamp) --- -------------------------

 Registe r Value Direction Description SPC_M2 CMD 100 write only Executes a command for the card or data transfer M2CMD_EXTRA_STARTDMA 100000h Starts the DMA transfer for an already defined buffer.
-M2CMD_EXTRA_WAITDMA 200000h Waits until the data transfer has ended or until at least the amount of bytes defined by notify size are available.
-This wait function also takes the timeout parameter into account.
-M2CMD_EXTRA_STOPDMA 400000h Stops a running DMA transfer.
+M2CMD_EXTRA_WAITDMA 200000h Waits until the data transfer has ended or until at least the amount of bytes defined by notify size are availe wait function also takes the timeout parameter into account.
+M2CMD_EXTRA_STOPDMA 400000h Stops a runnin g DMA transfer.
 Data is invalid afterwards.
 M2CMD_EXTRA_POLL 800000h Polls data without using DMA.
-As DMA has some overhead and has been implemented for fast data transfer of larg amounts of data it is in some cases more simple to poll for available data.
-Please see the detailed examples for this mode.
+As DMA has some overhead and has been implemented for fast data trans amounts of data it is in some cases more simple to poll for available data.
+Please see the detailed examp mode.
 It is not possible to mix DMA and polling mode.